REACH-WoU/cleaning_template/README.md

 - Whether there are any empty rows
 - Whether the choices that the user has added in the `existing` column are actually present in the `tool.choices` object.
 - Whether the user has any entries within `existing.v` column that match the `None` criterion.
 These values include: `None`,`Don't know`,`Prefer not to answer`,etc. These entries need special treatment as the user entering them means that all other replies to the given question are invalid except for the `None` reply.
 The check looks if any of your entries are similar to these and asks the user to make sure that the 'name' values of these choices (from `tool.choices` object) are present in the `none_selection` object.
 By default, the object includes c(`do_not_know`, `prefer_not_to_answer`, `none`,`none_of_the_above`,`dont_know`, `do_not_want_to_answer`) and is passed to `recode_others` function that passes it internally to `recode.others_select_multiple` function.
 If you need to add some other cases, or remove them, feel free to modify this object.
+- Whether your `select_one` variables only have one option in the `existing.v` column.
+- Whether you've included any spaces or other empty values in any of the columns.

 If those checks have passed, the script will split the requests file depending on whether the questions belong to the main or loop dataframe.
 Each of these pairs of objects (the dataframe and its relevant recode requests) will be passed through the function `recode.others` that will create a cleaning log with the following set of changes for each case:
 - If the reply is `true`, it'll replace the Ukrainian/Russian version of the `_other` response with the translated version.